tyrellcurry/entertainmentApp/README.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
+- Have a narrated Movie/TV Series trailer generated when the 'Play' button is clicked

 ### Screenshot